Architecture · Guarantees · Usage Patterns

 lib.shutdown();

-free_*_result calls in user codeResult<T> wrappers preserve the broker success/error modelMylib& owner, Python callbacks receive owner: MylibMylib instance, so registration and delivery stay instance-specificShutdownRequest directly; shutdown() handles teardownThreading implication: the callback above runs on the delivery thread, while initializeRequest(), addDevice(), and listDevices() synchronously wait for provider work on the processing thread.
+free_*_result calls in user codeResult<T> wrappers preserve the broker success/error modelMylib& owner, Python callbacks receive owner: MylibMylib instance, so registration and delivery stay instance-specificShutdownRequest directly; shutdown() handles teardownThreading implication: the callback above runs on the delivery thread.
+The synchronous initializeRequest(), addDevice(), and listDevices() calls wait for provider work on the processing thread; their async counterparts (over _callAsync) return immediately and deliver the result through a completion callback instead.

 nim c \